The-Cooper-Union-CS102/Course-Overview/README.md

 ## Summary

 After taking this course, you will
+* Be capable of using a terminal
+* Be capable of writing Bash scripts
 * Be capable of writing C code
 * Be capable of writing Python code
 * Be capable of using Git and GitHub